opensecuritycontroller/community/new-features/new-feature-template.md

 # New Feature Proposal Template
 Provide a short single paragraph description for the feature.

+## Assignees
+Provide the names and GitHub handles of the contributors driving the implementation of this feature.

 ## Background
 Provide any additional background for the feature.
 I.e.: user scenarios, business value, etc.